cbaldassari/unbalanced/README.md

 This repository implements the **5-step pipeline** described in the paper to analyze natural gas and electricity prices:

 ### Step 1: Preprocessing
-Load and normalize detrended log-returns
+Inject and compute normalized detrended log-returns

 ### Step 2: Visibility Graphs
 Transform time series into graphs